 The data is then written collectively to the drive thereby minimizing the disk seeking operation.
 Data is held in cache no longer than the maximum seek time plus rotational latency.
-Host retries must be enabled for Write Caching to be active.

 If the data request is random, the data of the previous command is written to the disk before COMMAND COMPLETE is posted for the current command.
 Read commands work similarly.
 The previous write is allowed to finish before the read operation starts.